The single edge notch fracture test for viscoelastic elastomers: Introduction

 From a practical point of view, the criticality condition (\ref{Gc-0}) has the merit of being straightforward to employ for arbitrary specimen geometries and arbitrary loading conditions.
 This is because its evaluation requires having knowledge of the finite viscoelastic behavior of the elastomer --- from which the stored equilibrium elastic energy $\mathcal{W}^{{\rm Eq}}$, as well as the stored non-equilibrium elastic energy $\mathcal{W}^{{\rm NEq}}$ and the dissipated viscous energy $\mathcal{W}^{v}$, can be computed --- and of its intrinsic fracture energy.
 Both of these are material properties that can be measured once and for all.

-As a first application of the criticality condition (\ref{Gc-0}), Shrimali and Lopez-Pamies\cite{SLP23a} employed it to explain the ``pure-shear'' fracture test.
-In two ensuing companion papers\cite{SLP23b,SLP23c}, the same authors made use of (\ref{Gc-0}) to explain two other types of prominent tests used to study fracture in viscoelastic elastomers: the delayed fracture test and the trousers fracture test.
+As a first application of the criticality condition (\ref{Gc-0}), \textcite{SLP23a} employed it to explain the ``pure-shear'' fracture test.
+In two ensuing companion papers \parencite{SLP23b,SLP23c}, the same authors made use of (\ref{Gc-0}) to explain two other types of prominent tests used to study fracture in viscoelastic elastomers: the delayed fracture test and the trousers fracture test. { More recently, the criticality condition (\ref{Gc-0}) has been recast into a regularized phase-field formulation \parencite{KBLP25} and shown to explain additional experimental observations.}

-The objective of this paper is to make use of the criticality condition (\ref{Gc-0}) to explain in a detailed and quantitative manner yet another of the staple fracture tests utilized in the literature to probe the growth of cracks in elastomers, that depicted schematically in Fig. \ref{Fig1}: \emph{the single edge notch fracture test}.
+The objective of this paper is to make use of the criticality condition (\ref{Gc-0}) to explain in a detailed and quantitative manner yet another of the staple fracture tests utilized in the literature to probe the growth of cracks in elastomers, that depicted schematically in Fig.~\ref{Fig1}: \emph{the single edge notch fracture test}.